nkdAgility/NKDAgility.com/site/content/capabilities/training-courses/courses/scrumorg-applying-professional-scrum/index.md

   - Getting started with Scrum

 assessment:
+  icon: Scrumorg-Assessment-PSM-I.png
+  content: |
+    Upon completion of the Applying Professional Scrum course, all attendees will receive a password to attempt the prestigious [Professional Scrum Master I (PSM I) assessment](https://www.scrum.org/Assessments/Professional-Scrum-Master-Assessments).

+    For those affiliated with the Project Management Institute (PMI), we're delighted to inform you that our courses are eligible for PDU credit.
+Specifically, you can claim 14 PDUs after attending our two-day Professional Scrum Master (PSM) course.
+Please be aware that PMI PDUs are awarded for course attendance, not for passing a Scrum.org assessment.

+    To claim your PDUs, you can do so under PMI’s “Education courses provided by other third party providers” category.
+Simply visit https://ccrs.pmi.org to register your PDUs.
+We're excited to be part of your Scrum and Agile journey, and we're committed to providing you with the knowledge, skills, and credentials you need to excel in this dynamic field.
 objectives: |2+

   - Learn about Agility and how Scrum differs from traditional plan-driven work models